"Dutch Tongue" by michael.gr, based on the logo of The Rolling Stones and the flag of The Netherlands |

 "I am a cineville" (Spelling "cineville" instead of "cinephile") -- This word has been long established in the Dutch language, but I cannot help but suspect that it must have originated as a spelling mistake.

 "How long are you?" ("Long" instead of "tall", from Dutch "lang".) -- The Dutch word "lang" means "long", but that's the word they use when they speak of a person's height.
-They also have "hoog", which means "high", but for some reason they do not use this word when talking about a person's height.)
+They also have "hoog", which means "high", but for some reason they do not use it for people.)

 "Let's make a photo" ("Make" instead of "take" for photos, from Dutch "foto maken".)